-It is a serious disease that causes chronic inflammation of the large and medium arteries in the head, which supply oxygenated blood to various parts of the brain.
-This inflammation results in an inadequate supply of oxygen and nutrients in the areas of the brain and head.
+It is a severe disease that causes chronic inflammation of the large and medium arteries in the head, which supply oxygenated blood to various brain parts.
+This inflammation results in an inadequate supply of oxygen and nutrients in the areas of the brain and skull.

-It is believed to be an autoimmune disorder in which the body’s immune systemmistakenly attacks healthy cells and tissues, causing inflammation.
-Temporary arteritis often affects the temporal arteries, which are located through the areas next to the eye, but can also affect other arteries in the body, causing a wide variety of symptoms that can affect the eyes, head, face and the body in general.
+It is believed to be an autoimmune disorder in which the body’s immune system mistakenly attacks healthy cells and tissues, causing inflammation.
+Temporary Arteritis often affects the temporal arteries, which are located through the areas next to the eye but can also affect other routes in the body, causing a wide variety of symptoms that can affect the eyes, head, face, and body.

-The temporal arteritis is a relatively rare disease, but it is the most common cause of vasculitis (inflammation of blood vessels).
-It is also called giant cell arteritis and cranial arteritis, being more common in people over 50 years of age, and affecting more women than men.
+Temporal Arteritis is a relatively rare disease, but it is the most common cause of vasculitis (inflammation of blood vessels).
+It is also called giant cell arteritis, and cranial Arteritis is more common in people over 50 years of age and affects more women than men.

 The following list shows some of the possible medical causes of Arteritis:

 - Microscopic polyangiitis